 - Intercultural Competence

-The 16-credit Intercultural Competence (ICC) specialization equips students with the essential knowledge, skills, and attitudes to expertly lead and train multicultural teams, to sensitively interact with diverse stakeholders, to create effective ICC assessments and training materials, and to meet the challenges of working and interacting in intercultural settings.
+Add a 16-credit Intercultural Competence (ICC) specialization to gain the essential knowledge, skills, and attitudes to expertly lead and train multicultural teams, to sensitively interact with diverse stakeholders, to create effective ICC assessments and training materials, and to meet the challenges of working and interacting in intercultural settings.

 Advanced (3 Semesters) Degree

-We offer a 30-unit, three-semester program to students who have completed previous TFL course work.
-Students in this track work with faculty and their advisor to design their program based upon previous course work.
+We offer a 30-unit, three-semester program to students who have completed previous TFL and/or linguistics course work.
+Students in this track also have the option to complete the MA TFL and a specialization within three instead of four semesters.
+Students work with faculty and their advisor to design their program based upon previous course work.

 Fall Start, Full Time, Three Semesters